traefik/traefik/README.md

 ## Documentation

 You can find the complete documentation at [https://docs.traefik.io](https://docs.traefik.io).
+If you are not using the latest version, please ensure that you select the appropriate version of the docs.
 A collection of contributions around Traefik can be found at [https://awesome.traefik.io](https://awesome.traefik.io).

-:warning: If you're testing out v2, please ensure you are using the [v2 documentation](https://docs.traefik.io/).

 ## Support